Entering Ticket Time Entries in AutoTask

 What to Do with Paper OSSR Forms

 Please hold onto the original paper copies.
-If it gets to be too much paper to manage, occasionally you can send a batch to Roberta via postal mail and we’ll reimburse you for the postage.
+If it gets to be too much paper to manage, occasionally you can send a batch to Roberta via postal mail and you will be reimbursed for the postage.

 Best Practices